Hip And Hamstring Flexibility

 How can we cultivate this in our practice?

 One of the best ways to incorporate facilitated stretching into our practice is to go slowly and to utilize props that will support the process.
-Matt demonstrates the use of a facilitated stretch in Forward Fold, using a chair.
-He breaks it down into 4 digestible actions.
+In the video below, Matt demonstrates the use of a facilitated stretch in forward fold, using a chair.
+He breaks it down into four digestible actions.

 4 Actions to Utilize Facilitated Stretch in Forward Fold

-- Move sit bones down towards the heels, but don’t move your pelvis
+- Move sit bones down toward the heels, but don’t move your pelvis.

 YOGA JUMP BACKS & JUMP FORWARDS THE DREAMY, MYSTICAL FLOATSIDE ANGLEdreamy yoga jump backs and jump forwardsWe’ve all seen those yoga teachers and/or practitioners who float through the transitions of jumping back from Uttanasana to Chaturanga and/or jumping...